-Sewers are designed to handle human waste and water, but head underground and scrutinise the vast network of pipes and chances are you’ll find much more than this.
+Sewers are designed to handle human waste and water.
+However in the vast network of pipes and chances are you’ll find much more than this.

-Items that people shouldn’t flush down their toilet, such as nappies, condoms, wet wipes and cotton buds, are all prevalent in sewers, but more unusual items have also been discovered by sewer workers.
-These include prosthetic limbs, false teeth, clothing, footwear and even larger objects such as a dead cow, a moped, a sofa and a mattress – begging the question how they got down there in the first place?
+Items that people shouldn’t flush down their toilet, such as nappies, condoms, wet wipes and cotton buds, are all prevalent in sewers.
+Sewer workers have also discovered prosthetic limbs, false teeth, clothing, footwear and even larger objects.

-Large chunks of congealed fats and grease, known as fatbergs, are also commonly found in sewers, with a whopper of a beast recently unveiled in London, measuring 250 metres and weighing 130 tonnes.
+Large chunks of congealed fats and grease, known as fatbergs, are also commonly found in sewers.
+A whopper of a fatberg was discovered in London, measuring 250 metres and weighing 130 tonnes.

 Anything that shouldn’t be in the sewers can cause an obstruction, potentially causing water to back-up and flood into homes.
 It costs local authorities around £70 million every year to remove 300,000 blockages caused by items that shouldn’t be there.

-Other unwanted residents in our sewers are rats.
 It’s estimated that there are at least 200 million rats living in sewers in the UK.
-These sewer rats, also known as brown rats, street rats or Norway rats, happily live in the underground network of tunnels, where they can easily move about, forage and breed.
+These sewer rats, also known as street rats or Norway rats, happily live in the underground network of tunnels, where they can easily move about, forage and breed.
 As creatures of habit, sewer rats establish and explore trackways through pipes, which they mark with their urine.